Introduction

 Create a new Job

-Step 1: Select the department under which the job should be created by clicking once on the department under the Department category (for instance: Human Resources is selected since the user wishes to create a job for the Human Resources department).
+Step 1: Select the department under which the job should be created by clicking once on the department under the Department category (for instance: Athletics is selected since the user wishes to create a job for the Athletics department).

-When clicked on the required department, all previously created jobs for that department are shown on the right side.
+When clicking on the required department, all previously created jobs for that department are shown on the right side.

 Edit an existing Job